jlelong/LaTeX-Workshop-wiki/Snippets.md

 ## Inserting Greek letters

 Greek letters can be inserted using the following commands (`@` + the Roman letter).
-The prefix `@` is set by the configuration variable `latex-workshop.intellisense.snippets.trigger.latex` and can be replaced by any other non-alphabetical character.
-Setting `latex-workshop.intellisense.snippets.trigger.latex` to the empty string deactivates these snippets.
+The prefix `@` is set by the configuration variable `latex-workshop.intellisense.atSuggestion.trigger.latex` and can be replaced by any other non-alphabetical character.
+Setting `latex-workshop.intellisense.atSuggestion.trigger.latex` to the empty string deactivates these snippets.
 Note that from an implementation point of view, these snippets are actually provided as intellisense completion.

 | Prefix | Letter        |
 | ------ | ------------- |